rackerlabs/support-how-to/content/how-to/rackspace-auto-scale/rackspace-auto-scale-faq/index.md

 {{</accordion>}}

 {{<accordion title="Is it possible for Auto Scale to create servers that are not attached to a load balancer?" col="in" href="accordion24">}}
 Yes.
-A load balancer is not required as part of the launch configuration. however, you do need to configure how your servers get requests.
+You don't need a load balancer as part of the launch configuration.
+However, you do need to configure how your servers get requests.
 {{</accordion>}}

 {{<accordion title="Can Auto Scale add a server in ORD to a load balancer in the DFW data center, or use an image in DFW?" col="in" href="accordion25">}}
 No, all resources must be in the same data center.
 There is a different Auto Scale endpoint for each data center, and each endpoint orchestrates only within that data center.
-In the Auto Scale control panel, data centers are called **Regions**.
+The Auto Scale Control Panel refers to data centers as **Regions**.
 {{</accordion>}}

 {{<accordion title="Can I use Auto Scale across data centers?" col="in" href="accordion26">}}